Tips & Suggestions

 - Include a probiotic into your daily supplement routine.

-The following conditions will increase your risk of getting a UTI:
+The following conditions will increase the chances of reocurring bladder discomfort of getting a UTI:

-- If you have had one bladder infection, there is an increased chance that you may get a second bladder infection.
+- If you have had one bladder infection, there is an increased chance that you may get a second bladder discomforts.

 - Sexual intercourse